Mafia: The Old Country Review – Sharp Combat, Weak Story, Stunning World

 Mixed Reception from Players

-Over a month after launch, Mafia: The Old Country holds Mixed recent reviews and Mostly Positive overall on Steam.
+More than a month after release, Mafia: The Old Country has Mixed recent reviews and Mostly Positive overall on Steam.

 What Players Liked: